happypandax/happypandax/docs/source/plugin.rst

 Logging and errors
 ****************************************

-HPX has created a logging facility for plug-ins.
+HPX provides a logging facility for its plug-ins.

-When a plug-in has been registered a folder called ``logs`` is created in its folder.
+When a plugin has been registered, a folder called ``logs`` is created in the plugin's folder.
 In this folder will reside ``plugin.log`` and ``plugin_debug.log``.

-It is **strongly** recommended that you use this logging facility, instead of rolling your own or using the ``logging`` module directly.
+It is **strongly** recommended that you use this logging facility instead of rolling your own or using the ``logging`` module directly.
 The HPX logging facility has been set up very intricately to make sense of the logs produced.
-Failing to use it will mess up how things are logged unless done properly.
+Failing to use it will mess up how things are logged unless set up properly.
-This can produce logs that are very confusing and useless to especially other users.
+This can produce logs that are very confusing and useless to others.

-``plugin.log`` is the normal log produced with a log level of ``INFO`` or less.
+``plugin.log`` is the normal log produced with a log level of ``INFO``.
 ``plugin_debug.log`` is a debug log produced only when the setting :ref:`debug <Settings>` has been set to true.
-The log level is ``DEBUG`` (basically everything) or less.
+The log level is ``DEBUG`` (basically captures everything).
+The ``plugin_debug.log`` is also special in that its contents will be reset on every run.

-These two files contain logs pertaining to the plug-in in question.
+These two files contain logs pertaining to the plugin in question.
-HPX also has its own ``plugin.log`` found at ``[HPX]/logs/plugin.log`` that contain logs produced by all plug-ins (basically a combination of every plug-in's exclusive log).
+HPX also has its own ``plugin.log`` found at ``[HPX]/logs/plugin.log`` that contain logs produced by all plug-ins (basically a combination of every plugin's exclusive log).

 Debugging
 ****************************************